...

 At first, my masseuse set me on fire when I saw her, but shortly after – she set my muscles on fire.

 I almost shed a few tears.
-Luckily, everything settled down shortly – pain, tendon, and my back was a lot better too.
+Luckily, everything settled down shortly – pain, tendon, and my back were much better too.

-If I kept on neglecting something was happening with my body, I wouldn’t make it to the New York Marathon.
+If I kept neglecting something happening with my body, I wouldn’t make it to the New York Marathon.

 I did, but the line between victory and defeat was thin.